rebcabin/tangledown/README.md

 # TangleUp Intro<a id="tangleup"></a>

-Tangledown, as a distribution format, is great.
+Tangledown, as a distribution format, is a complete solution to Literate Programming.
 You get a single Markdown file and all the tested source for your project is included.
-Run tangledown and the project is sprayed out on disk, ready for running, further testing, and deploying.
+Run Tangledown and the project is sprayed out on disk, ready for running, further testing, and deploying.

 As a development format, it's not quite enough.
 With only Tangledown, when you modify the source tree, your README.md is _instantly_ out of date.
 We can't have that.

-A fix is ***TangleUp***.
-When you modify your source tree, TangleUp puts the modified code back into the Markdown file with a reminder to tell you to _write_.
-There are two cases:
-1. You modified some source that corresponds to an existing noweb block in the Markdown.
-2. You added some source that doesn't yet correspond to a noweb block in the Markdown.

-To enable TangleUp, Tangledown must record unique names for existing noweb blocks along with the tangled source.
-Tangledown must also record robust starting and ending boundary locations for existing blocks. _Robust_ means that the boundary locations are flexible: starting and ending line and character positions in a source file are not enough because changing an early one invalidates all the later ones.
+See [Section TangleUp](#tangleup) for more.

 ## Tangling Up Existing Code

-TangleUp can also generate unique names, as GUIDs, say, for new source files and blocks.
+TangleUp can generate unique names, as GUIDs, say, for new source files and blocks.
 You should be able to TangleUp an existing source tree into a new, fresh, non-pre-existing Markdown file and, then round-trip TangleUp and TangleDown.

 ## Design and Implementation